marad/shopping-lists/README.md

 Tool to store and analyze shopping lists.
 It's mainly a project to teach myself Clojure.

+## Problems

+It currently lacks proper tests, configuration and error handling.

 ## Prerequisites

 You will need [Leiningen][] 2.0.0 or above installed.